willianfco/selenium/readme.md

 1º - Open chrome://settings/help and get the version of your Google Chrome, this will indicate the version of ChromeDriver we will download on the next step.

 2º - Open [this link](https://chromedriver.chromium.org/downloads) and download the ChromeDriver version most similar to your Google Chrome version.
-There is no 64bits version    for windows, but 32bits works just fine.
+If you are using windows, there is no 64bits version, but 32bits works just fine.

 3º - Extract the chromedriver.exe on your python folder.
 If you don't know where it is, open your python terminal, it will be written in the first line.

-### Then we need to pip install -U selenium on your python terminal and we are ready to play!
+### Then we need to install selenium on your python terminal and we are ready to play!

+ pip install -U selenium